 In rugby, a scrum is a method of restarting play where players pack closely together with their heads down, attempting to gain possession of the ball.

-Is no coincidence that the same term came to be used in agile product delivery/development.
+It is no coincidence that the same term came to be used in agile product delivery/development.
 The inventors used “scrum” to stress the importance of working as a team to solve complex problems.

 Over the course of my career, my approach to solving complex problems has evolved to better reflect my kiwi roots.